FREQUENTLY ASKED QUESTIONS

 • Or, call Way2Go Customer Service at 1-844-318-0740 any time, night or day.
 Your first three calls a month are free, after that you will be charged 50 cents per call until the next month.

 • At any MoneyPass ATM network location.
-Find a location close to you at www.moneypass.com/atm-locator.html
+Find a location close to you at a MoneyPass ATM locator.

 • You may check your balance at an In Network ATM.
 If you use an ATM that is not a Comerica Bank ATM, you may be charged additional fees by that bank.